Hess Sound

 Peter Hess® Institute

-At the Peter Hess® Institute, in the Peter Hess® Seminar Houses and Centers as well as at the more than 20 Peter Hess® Academies abroad, people can be trained in sound work.
+At the Peter Hess® Institute, in the Peter Hess® seminar centers, and at the now more than 20 Peter Hess® Academies abroad, people can receive training in sound work.

 To the Peter Hess® Institute

-The distribution of the high-quality Peter Hess® Singing Bowls is now managed by daughter Jana Hess in the second generation.
-At Hess Sound, she has been responsible for the sale of Singing Bowls, gongs and many other products for sound massage and working with sound for over 20 years.
-In 2018, she took over the company from her mother Jozina Hess-de Korte.
-Hess Sound advises and supplies sound enthusiasts worldwide.
+The distribution of the high-quality Peter Hess® Singing Bowls is now managed in the second generation by daughter Jana Hess.
+She has been jointly responsible for the sale of Singing Bowls, gongs and many other products for sound massage and working with sound at Hess Sound for over 20 years.
+In 2018, she took over the company from her mother, Jozina Hess-de Korte.
+Hess Sound advises and supplies people interested in sound worldwide.

-Jana Hess has been closely associated with the family business since her childhood, accompanying her father to trade fairs and sound massage seminars from an early age.
-Her design studies gave her further creative impetus.
-The company still benefits from her fresh, modern approach today.
+Since childhood, Jana Hess has been closely connected to the family business, accompanying her father to trade fairs and sound massage seminars from an early age.
+During her design studies, she gained further creative inspiration.
+The company continues to benefit from her fresh, modern approaches.

-"We are constantly developing and have many ideas that we want to implement bit by bit.
-Our products are becoming more and more sustainable.
-We're giving a lot of thought to this and are looking forward to new ideas!
-The team is growing and we love our connection to sound people in Germany, Europe and the rest of the world."
+"We are constantly evolving and have many ideas that we want to implement gradually.
+Our products are becoming increasingly sustainable.
+We put a lot of thought into this and are happy about new ideas!
+The team is growing, and we love our connection to sound people in Germany, Europe, and the rest of the world."

 Jana Hess

-In addition to sales, the Hess Sound team organizes the SommerKlangEvent (June/July) and the Open Days (November) every year.
-Both events have become special highlights with their many free workshops, discounts at Singing Bowls and more.
-Together with the Peter Hess® Institute, Hess Sound also has a stand at numerous trade fairs in the fields of therapy, education, lifestyle, beauty and SPA.
-There, interested visitors can try out Singing Bowls and enjoy free short sound massages.
+In addition to sales, the Hess Sound team organizes the SommerKlangEvent (June/July) and the Open House Days (November) every year.
+With their many free workshops, discounts on Singing Bowls and more, both events have become special highlights.
+Hess Sound, together with the Peter Hess® Institute, can also be found with a stand at numerous trade fairs in the fields of therapy, education, lifestyle, beauty and SPA.
+There, interested parties can try out Singing Bowls and enjoy free short sound massages.

 Fair working conditions